 In this course students will be able to:

-- Explore various options and trajectories available within the Hindu Studies Program
+a) Explore alternate paradigms, various options and trajectories available within the Hindu Studies Program

-- Distinguish the central ideas and concepts that constitute the Foundations of Hindu Dharma; Reflect on the Hindu Studies Foundations area
+b) Distinguish the central ideas and concepts that constitute the Foundations of Hindu Dharma

-- Inquire into and evaluate different elective areas of study and Courses offered: Sanskrit Studies, Texts and Traditions, History and Method, Post-Colonial Hindu studies and Conflict and Peace studies.
+c) Evaluate different elective areas of study and Courses offered: Sanskrit Studies, Texts and Traditions, Yoga Studies, History and Method, Post-Colonial Hindu studies and Conflict and Peace studies.

-- Discover and Create customized pathways for engagement with the Hindu Studies curricula
+e) Discover and Create pathways for engagement with the Hindu Studies curricula

 There will be a minimum of 1.5 contact hours with one or more faculty every week.
 The class is structured in a way that promotes discussion and debate based on self-study and reflection each week.
 While the content being discussed in each class will be concluded within 90 minutes, the discussion time will be free format, and can continue for an additional 30 minutes.
 During the course, students will be required to submit one short essay.
 They need not be academic quality papers – but should be based on students' self-reflection on what they have learnt and assimilated so far, and what has touched and inspired them deeply.